Napoleon Hill, author of the ChooseFI staple Think and Grow Rich, famously said, “Plan your work and work your plan.”

 The free plan gives you a really basic snapshot, as we noted above.
 If you want to really get into the numbers and manipulate the models to see what financial moves are the smartest for you to make, you’ll definitely want to upgrade.

-The PlannerPlus plan is $72/year, so just $6/month.
-That's a fraction of the fee that a financial advisor would charge.
+The PlannerPlus plan is $120 per year.
+That’s a fraction of the fee that a financial advisor would charge.
 For that price, as we mentioned, you get a much more expanded array of inputs to see how your money can do more for you.
 Make virtual changes to your tax planning, estate planning, conversions, and income and more to see what you can do to retire as early as possible.
 This plan also allows you to print your information or export it.
 Then you can very easily share it with your financial advisor or anyone else who needs to see it.

-As an added bonus, you can try both the PlannerPlus and the PlannerPlus Live plans for 14 days with no risk.
+As an added bonus, you can try the PlannerPlus plan for 14 days with no risk.

 Pros And Cons

 As with any product, there are pros and cons.
 Here’s our assessment.